w3f/General-Grants-Program/grants/speculative/polkadot_kms.md

     - support Polkadot transactions directly in PALLET X

 ## Additional Information
-We have good knowledge about blockchain technology, and developed our own hard wallet for various of cryptocurrencies.
+We have good knowledge about blockchain technology, and developed our own cold wallet for various of cryptocurrencies.
 One notable previous product is a PALLET series.